-If you're running on Windows 10, you can use Compact OS to compress the files for the operating system, including desktop applications, so that it can free up disk space.
+To optimize storage on your Windows 10 device, you can utilize the Compact OS feature to compress operating system files, including desktop applications, thereby freeing up valuable disk space.

-Compact OS is supported on both UEFI-based and BIOS-based devices.
-Compact OS installs the operating system files as compressed files.
-The best choice to avoid risk is to back up your system and files before enabling it.
+Compact OS is compatible with both UEFI-based and BIOS-based devices, allowing for the compression of operating system files.
+To minimize risks, it's advisable to back up your system and files before activating Compact OS.

-Step 2: To query current system compact state, execute the command below, then hit the Enter key
+Step 2: To query the current system compact state, execute the following command and press Enter.

 compact /compactOS:query

-Step 3: To compress Windows 10 OS, execute the command below, and hit Enter key.
+Step 3: To compress Windows 10 OS files, run the command below and hit Enter.

 compact /compactOS:always